Biden promotes unity, turns to business of transition

 Still, too much across-the-aisle cooperation could draw the ire of progressives.
 Some already worry that uncooperative Senate Republicans could force Biden to scale back his ambitious campaign promises to expand access to health care and lead a post-pandemic economic recovery that relies on federal investment in green technology and jobs to help combat climate change.

 “I think there will be a huge misuse of the word ‘unity’ to imply that we need to water down the ideas that Joe Biden just campaigned on,” said Adam Green, co-founder of the Progressive Change Campaign Committee.
-He said the country was more united around bold solutions to big problems than small-scale efforts to appease moderates in both parties.
+He said the country was more united around bold solutions to big problems than small-scale efforts.

 Biden’s efforts at bipartisan reconciliation, meanwhile, could still be derailed by Trump’s refusing to concede the presidential race.
 It wasn’t clear if Biden and Trump would meet in coming days, as is the modern tradition.
+Biden deputy campaign manager Kate Bedingfield told CNN late Saturday that there’s been no contact between Trump’s team and Biden’s.

-Biden campaign spokeswoman Symone Sanders said, “Donald Trump does not get to decide the winner of elections.”
+Symone Sanders, a Biden campaign spokeswoman, said “Donald Trump does not get to decide the winner of elections.”

 “The people decide, voters in the country decide,” Sanders said.
 “And voters have made their choice very clear.”

-Some of the president’s supporters used similar language to make the opposite argument.
+Sen. Mitt Romney, R-Utah, said Trump had a right to pursue recounts and legal challenges.
+But he noted that those efforts will unlikely change the outcome and he urged the president to dial back his rhetoric.

-“The media do not get to determine who the president is.
-The people do,” tweeted Republican Sen. Josh Hawley of Missouri.
-“When all lawful votes have been counted, recounts finished, and allegations of fraud addressed, we will know who the winner is.”
+“I think one has to be careful in the choice of words.
+I think when you say the election was corrupt or stolen or rigged that that’s unfortunately rhetoric that gets picked up by authoritarians around the world.
+And I think it also discourages confidence in our democratic process here at home,” Romney told NBC’s “Meet the Press.”

-AP National Political Writer Steve Peoples in New York contributed to this report.
+Associated Press writers Alexandra Jaffe in Wilmington, Delaware, Steve Peoples in New York and Aamer Madhani in Chicago contributed to this report.